meraki/cmx-api-app/README.md

 Let’s say you plan to run this app on a server you control called pushapi.myserver.com.

 1. Go to the Cisco Meraki dashboard and configure the CMX Location Push API (find it under Organization > Settings) with the url `http://pushapi.myserver.com:4567/events`
-2. Choose a secret and enter it into the dashboard
+2. Choose a secret and enter it into the dashboard.
 3. Make note of the validation code that dashboard provides.
 4. Pass the secret and validation code to this server when you start it: